 Attendance policy: Each class session is important to your understanding of the course content.
-The course meeting time is 3 hours in length each week.
-Students may miss one class before points are taken away from attendance.
-After one class is missed ten (10) points will be deducted for each initial absence.
-The course meeting time is 3 hours in length each week.
-If you miss more than one of the three hours it will count as an absence.
+The course meeting time is 1 hour 20 min. in length twice a week.
+If more than 30 min. of any one class is missed it will result in an absence.
+Students may miss two classes before points are taken away from attendance.
+After two classes are missed ten (10) points will be deducted for each initial absence.
 Excessive absence situations will be addressed on an individual basis.
 If you miss any class, it is your responsibility to obtain the needed handouts, information, and materials.
 Attendance will be taken at the start of class.
 Therefore, it is important to arrive on time.